2011 Omani protests: Sohar protests

 On 26 February, nearly 500 protesters gathered around a shopping mall in the industrial city of Sohar, 230 kilometres from the capital Muscat.
 The protesters stopped traffic and shoppers around the mall premises.
 The shops in the area including the mall remained closed on 27 February as well.

 On 27 February, protesters returned in Sohar for a second day, hurling stones at security forces who had cordoned them off.
 The Royal Oman Police eventually used tear gas and rubber bullets to contain and disperse the protesters.
 According to witnesses, two protesters were killed.

 On 28 February, protesters looted and burned a hypermarket in Sohar.
 The demonstrators also blocked the entrance to Sohar port, where 160,000 barrels of oil derived products are exported.
 On 1 March protests continued for a fourth day as crowds in Sohar congregated at the Globe Roundabout.
 Eventually, the Omani army, backed by tanks, peacefully dispersed protesters blocking the Sohar port and cleared them from the main coastal highway linking Muscat to Sohar.
 The troops later pulled back, though five armoured vehicles continued to watch the square.
 The Globe Roundabout had been the site of up to 2,000 demonstrators over the past three days.

 After reports of multiple deaths, the minister of health of Oman claimed only one person had been killed and 20 wounded.

-A Facebook entitled "March 2 Uprising for Dignity and Freedom" called for further protests in all parts of Oman, beginning on 2 March, and it attracted more than 2,300 users.
+A Facebook page entitled "March 2 Uprising for Dignity and Freedom" called for further protests in all parts of Oman, beginning on 2 March, and it attracted more than 2,300 users.
 However, protests only occurred at the Globe Roundabout in Sohar with a smaller crowd of 50 protesters who blockaded the area.
 Some people had organised community policing groups to prevent more damage.
 The army also issued a red alert to vacate the area or threatened action.
-The 'Sohar Citizen Committee' as it is called has started giving out numbers of its core members to people who can call upon it in case of an emergency or riots attack.
+The 'Sohar Citizen Committee' as it was called had started giving out numbers of its core members to people who could call upon it in case of an emergency or riots attack.